This content was reviewed by veterinarian Dr. JoAnna Pendergrass, DVM.

 Because our dogs are covered in hair, we sometimes forget that they can still be susceptible to different types of skin cancers.
 However, skin tumors are very prominent in dogs and should be examined immediately when they are first found.
 While we might think that our dogs are protected, we forget about areas like their noses and the pads on their feet.
 These areas are extremely sensitive and vulnerable to sun damage.

 Skin cancers in dogs include melanoma, which shows up as lumps on the skin or around their mouths, squamous cell cancer and mast cell tumors.
 Mast cell tumors are the most common skin tumor in dogs and there is no known way to prevent this type of cancer.

 Learn more about what to look for in this video:

 There are many dog cancer symptoms that have been mentioned already.
 Abnormalities in behavior or sudden growths under the skin or around the mouth and eyes are easily detectable signs of cancer in dogs.
-Be proactive and give your dog regular checks to make sure he is happy and healthy.
-When you’re petting him, feel for spots and monitor anything that seems unusual.
+Be proactive and closely monitor your dog to make sure he is happy and healthy.
+For example, when you’re petting him, feel for spots and monitor anything that seems unusual.

 If your dog has cancer, there are things you can do.
 Talk to your vet, as every case is specific to the current health of your dog.
 Cancer treatment can broadly be broken down into two categories–medical and surgical–and your vet will determine what treatments would be best for your dog’s type of cancer.
 There are also supportive therapies, such as high-protein foods you can give your pup to help him battle weight loss.

 One example of medical therapy is chemotherapy, which attacks the cancer to keep it from spreading.
 Another example is medications to reduce symptoms of cancer, such as antiemetics to prevent vomiting and anti-inflammatories to reduce inflammation and pain.